-Members of the Senegalese community observe a training match at the municipal stadium of Cuevas del Almanzora.
+Senegalese community members gather to watch a training match at Cuevas del Almanzora's municipal stadium.

 Famara's team is now in the midst of a tournament, competing against other unofficial teams in the region.“We are playing against other Africans, laborer squads… If my team wins, we’ll throw a party, and if we don’t win, so will we,” says Famara, who has made several players laugh.
 The team trains by finishing off crosses in the imaginary area of the Almanzora, where sporting excellence is achieved in a different way.

 Over the decades, living in the Southeast has become a lesser evil for thousands of migrants.
 Their lives leave stories of resilience like those of Famara and his team, who have turned the Almanzora into a place where the lives of many people make sense.
 The voices in Wolof, the children swarming around and the great dry riverbed, resounding with the shouts of several generations chasing a ball.